 Enter The Times/Chicken House Children’s Fiction Competition

-We no longer accept unsolicited manuscripts, but we do offer unpublished and unagented writers of children's fiction the chance to submit their work to the annual Times/Chicken House Children’s Fiction Competition.
+We don't accept unsolicited manuscripts, but we do offer unpublished and unagented writers of children's fiction the chance to submit their work to the annual Times/Chicken House Children’s Fiction Competition.
 We're looking for original ideas, a fresh voice, a diverse range of entries and stories that children will love!
 We’d particularly like to encourage entry from writers from underrepresented backgrounds.

 To enter, you must have written a completed full-length novel suitable for children/young adults aged somewhere between 7 and 18 years.
 By full-length we suggest a minimum of 30,000 words and a maximum of 80,000 words.